9uant-brain/JFET_METER/README.md

 ### Calibration

 In arduino nano chip (ATmega328P), there is internal reference voltage (1.1V ±10%) mostly constant regardless of condition.
 So, if I compare this reference with VCC, I can figure out VCC value.
-If I measure internal voltage, it varies with VCC, as I explained, every voltage measurement are relative with VCC.
+If I measure internal voltage, it varies with VCC, as I explained, every voltage measurement are relativtiy with VCC.
+So, let's assume we measure internal voltage.
+Even internal 1.1V is still 1.1V, if exact VCC value didn't defined, its measurement never shown as 1.1V.
+But, we can work backwards with it.
+If the measurement is higher than 1.1V, VCC have to be higher (measurement∝1.1/VCC).
+On the other hand, if the measurement is lower than 1.1V, VCC have to be lower (measurement∝1.1/VCC).